Rabosky wins Dobzhansky Prize from SSE

 The prize was established in memory of Professor Dobzhansky by his friends and colleagues, and reflects his lifelong commitment to fostering the research careers of young scientists.

-The Dobzhansky Prize is accompanied by a check for $5,000, and was awarded at the annual meeting of the Society for the Study of Evolution where he gave a presentation about his research.
+The Dobzhansky Prize is accompanied by a check for U.S. $5,000, and will be awarded at the annual meeting of the Society for the Study of Evolution, 2013, in Snowbird, Utah where Rabosky will give a presentation about his research.